Michigan State University (ONLINE)

 Upon completion of this course, students would be expected to:

-Course will consist of a series of lectures, combined with homework (with worked solutions) to practice reinforce concepts presented and three projects – a design, analysis and modeling project.
-There will be daily quizzes on material presented previously.
+Course will consist of a series of lectures, combined with homework (to reinforce concepts presented), and a modeling/analysis project.
+There will be quizzes on material presented.
+Regular evening help sessions will be scheduled to assist students.

 The following topics are planned to be covered: